I tried running NVIDIA VSS 3.2.0 GA on DGX Spark

 | LLM | Official compose starts Nemotron-Nano-9B-v2 FP8 in a vLLM container.
 Tool-call parser is also auto-fetched by an init container |

-| Alert | Single vss-alert-verification image differentiates Always-on / VLM-as-Verifier / Real-Time via environment variables |
+| Alert | Single vss-alert-verification image switches between Always-on / VLM-as-Verifier / Real-Time via environment variables |

-| Deploy time | ~9 minutes for the pure base profile startup cascade, ~10 minutes total (dominated by VLM NIM compilation wait) |
+| Deploy time | ~9 minutes for a clean base profile startup cascade, ~10 minutes total (dominated by VLM NIM compilation wait) |

 | API | Caption endpoint is /v1/generate_captions, duplicate IDs return 409, base profile has no Envoy/SDR |